Evaluating Model Prediction Performance with Recall

 In simple terms, recall shows how accurately a machine learning model identifies truly positive situations.

-For an example like a cancer diagnosis model, having high recall means the model predicts most actual cancer patients as having cancer.
+For example, in a cancer diagnosis model, high recall means the model correctly identifies most patients who truly have cancer.

 When Recall is Important